 This is Part 2 in our 4-part series on maintenance programs and benchmarking.
 If you missed Part 1, read it now.
-This week, we move on to evaluating equipment maintenance program to determine the best course of action.
-It’s important to consider the pros and cons of the different styles of maintenance plan, including reactive maintenance, preventive maintenance (sometimes also called preventative) and predictive maintenance options.
+This week, we move on to evaluating equipment maintenance programs to determine the best course of action.
+It’s important to consider the pros and cons of the different styles of maintenance plans, including reactive maintenance, preventive maintenance (sometimes also called preventative), and predictive maintenance options.

 Which program is the most cost effective?

 Corrective/Reactive Maintenance (CM)

 Otherwise known as the “fix it when it breaks” method of maintenance, it has a major drawback: the cost to repair or replace equipment that has been run to failure is usually significantly higher than if issues were detected and fixed earlier on, not to mention the cost of lost production time while the machine is out of service.

 A preventive maintenance (PM) plan operates under the assumption that with regularly scheduled service, whether it’s needed or not, equipment will remain relatively reliable until such time as it naturally begins to wear out.
 Determining when a piece of equipment will enter the “wearing out” phase has traditionally relied on general estimates and averages instead of actual stats on the condition of specific equipment.
 This often results in costly and completely unnecessary, maintenance taking place before there is any actual problem or after potentially catastrophic damage has begun.